 Neil Wilson was born in 1976 and graduated from The Kent Institute of Art and Design in Canterbury, specializing in Fine Art Painting.

 From 2002 until 2016 Neil was employed at the Tate Modern gallery in Southwark, London.
 He held a variety of positions during this time, concluding with infrastructure management.
 He lives and works in London.

 Neil thinks of his artworks as combinations of elements: most importantly the organic and synthetic, transcribed through drawings, paintings and other inventions.
 These works reference the human body and are interpretative, inviting the viewer to move into a space of speculation.
 He is interested in our desires for beauty, technology and advancement.

 During 2016 his focus expanded to include considering the human body as a site where matter and energy converge and interact.

 From the beginning of 2018, Neil has moved forwards into producing abstract works.
 These are experiments conducted in order to realize images that seek to achieve a sense of energy and movement using shape, colour and texture.

 Alongside his predominate processes, Neil has also produced works in sculpture and design.

-He can produce commission work, please send a PM with ideas and requirements.
+He can produce commission work, please send a DM with ideas and requirements.